-Note that this entry again has a magnifying glass, which means it has extra information associated with it.
-This is always the case for a series of dialogs such as when importing results, where we perform configure a process that modified the document, instead of actively modifying the document like when we changed the settings.
+Note that the primary entry again has a magnifying glass, which means it has extra information associated with it.
+This is always the case for a series of dialogs such as when importing results, where you configure a process that modified the document, instead of directly modifying the document like when changing the settings.

 Click on the magnifying glass to view the extra information: